 Preparing for Sudden Cold Snaps

 Perhaps you’re in Florida or another state that sees very mild (or non-existent winters.
 Suddenly, the weatherman is telling you that you’ll be seeing ice and snow very soon.
 What does that mean for your chickens?
-You don’t have weeks to build up a fat layer or improve their feathers and overall robust ability to keep warm with a sudden cold snap.
+You don’t have weeks to build up fat or improve feathers.
+You need to stay warm during a sudden cold snap.
+Well, I live in this area so this is how I’ll feed my chickens in winter, like any other cold season.

 Did we miss something?
-Do you have a suggestion that you feed your chickens during the winter?
+Do you have a suggestion for feeding your chickens during the winter?
 Comment down below; we’d love to hear about your experience with your flock and with the frosty time of the year.
 And, no matter what winter throws at you, Happy Homesteading!

 You may also like: